How Seattle shaped the life of Somalia-born entrepreneur and cookbook author Hawa Hassan

-Hawa Hassan was 7 when she flew to Seattle from Somalia to be resettled along with a group of refugees after spending three years in a refugee camp in Kenya.
+Hawa Hassan was 7 when she flew to Seattle from Somalia to be resettled along with a group of refugees after spending three years in Kenya.
 Her mother and siblings were expected to join her soon after, and all she remembers about her arrival in her new city was snow.

 Hassan didn’t know it at the time, but it would be 15 years before she saw her family again.
 Her mother and siblings encountered visa issues and ended up settling in Norway.